wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

     frc2::CommandPtr noninterruptible = frc2::cmd::Run([&intake] { intake.Activate(); }, {&intake}).WithInterruptBehavior(Command::InterruptBehavior::kCancelIncoming);

+As a rule, command compositions are ``kCancelIncoming`` if all their components are ``kCancelIncoming`` as well.

 Included Command Types
 ----------------------

 The command-based library includes many pre-written command types.
 Through the use of :ref:`lambdas <docs/software/commandbased/convenience-features:Lambda Expressions (Java)>`, these commands can cover almost all use cases and teams should rarely need to write custom command classes.
 Many of these commands are provided via static factory functions in the ``Commands`` utility class (Java) or in the ``frc2::cmd`` namespace defined in the ``Commands.h`` header (C++).
+Classes inheriting from ``Subsystem`` also have instance methods that implicitly require ``this``.

 Running Actions
 ^^^^^^^^^^^^^^^

-The most basic commands are actions the robot takes: setting voltage to a motor, changing a solenoid's direction, etc. For these commands, which typically consist of a method call or two, the command-based library offers several classes to be constructed inline with one or more lambdas to be executed.
+The most basic commands are actions the robot takes: setting voltage to a motor, changing a solenoid's direction, etc. For these commands, which typically consist of a method call or two, the command-based library offers several factories to be construct commands inline with one or more lambdas to be executed.

-To run a lambda once, the library offers the ``Commands.runOnce(Runnable, Subsystem...)``/``frc2::cmd::RunOnce(std::function<void()>, std::span<Subsystem* const>)`` factory, backed by the ``InstantCommand`` (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/wpilibj2/command/InstantCommand.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classfrc2_1_1_instant_command.html>`__) class.
+The ``runOnce`` factory, backed by the ``InstantCommand`` (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/wpilibj2/command/InstantCommand.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classfrc2_1_1_instant_command.html>`__) class, creates a command that calls a lambda once, and then finishes.

 .. tabs::